ALTIBASE/Documents/Manuals/Altibase_7.1/eng/ODBC User's Manual.md

 ### Connection String

-When developing an ODBC application using Altibase ODBC, you can also use a connection string, instead of a DSN.
+When developing an ODBC application using Altibase ODBC, the user can also use a connection string, instead of a DSN.
 The connection string consists of the following attributes:

 | Attributes     | Description                                                  |
 | -------------- | ------------------------------------------------------------ |